cronical/budget_dance/docs/spreadsheet.md

 ## Functions

 There are Visual Basic for Applications functions in this worksheet.
 These are listed in the [VBA index](./vba_index.md).
 The [full source](./vba_sorted.md) is also imported here as part of the build process.
+With the approach indicated in [Excel Calculations](#calculations) these are being removed where not used.
+Some may still be useful, but the reference to other cells should be replace.

 One commonly used function is `get_val`.
 The get_val routine requires the use of worksheet tables, and references the values by the row names and the column names.

 ### Calculations

 There are some complex dependencies between sheets.
 Generally the flow is between sheets for a year, then certain values are carried forward into the next year.

-Currently, in some cases it is necessary to run `calc_retir` in order to complete the calculations.

 ## Conventions